Does hydrochlorothiazide cause renal failure

 In conclusion, while hydrochlorothiazide is an effective medication for certain conditions, it is important to be aware of the potential risk factors for renal failure.
 Individuals who are taking hydrochlorothiazide should be monitored closely for any signs of kidney dysfunction, especially if they have advanced age, existing kidney disease, diabetes, hypertension, or are at risk of dehydration.

-See also Hydrochlorothiazide warnings
+See also Hydrochlorothiazide brand australia

 Studies on hydrochlorothiazide and renal failure risk